yagub03/saucedemo-qa-automation/README.md

-\## Covered Scenarios
+## Covered Scenarios

-\- Successful login with valid credentials
+- Successful login with valid credentials

-\- Login attempt with invalid credentials
+- Login attempt with invalid credentials

-\- Validation of error messages
+- Validation of error messages

-\- Verification of successful redirection after login
+- Verification of successful redirection after login

-How to Run the Tests
+##How to Run the Tests

-1\) Install dependencies
+1) Install dependencies

 ```bash